kninad/rippledoc-ext/README.md

 # TO DO

-1. [ ] *Title:* Change the default for doc title.
-If no `% title DOC_TITLE` block
-   found, then instead of quitting, simply use the filename as a sane default.
+1. [x] *Title:* Change the default for doc title.
+If no `% title DOC_TITLE` block found, then instead of quitting, simply use the filename as a sane default.
-2. [ ] *Copyright:* Auto create the copyright information based on some command line args string.
+2. [x] *Copyright:* Auto create the copyright information based on some command line args string.
 Add a sane default with fun name!
-3. [ ] *Document Footer:*
+3. [x] *Document Footer:*
-   1. [ ] Remove the option to view pandoc markdown source
+   1. [x] Remove the option to view pandoc markdown source
-   2. [ ] Update link to rippledoc repo to point to custom repo with my changes
+   2. [x] Update link to rippledoc repo to point to custom repo with my changes
-   3. [ ] Edit string for copyright to remove the word copyright!
+   3. [x] Edit string for copyright to remove the word copyright!
-   4. [ ] Add last modified: date, time and timezone.
+   4. [x] Add last modified: date, time and timezone.
 4. [ ] *Links:* write pandoc filter to auto-convert internal markdown links to html.
 This will ensure inter-linking of files is preserved even when converted to html.
 See [this](https://stackoverflow.com/q/40993488/9579260) stack overflow thread for ideas about how to implement this. (**Major**)
 5. [ ] *Style:* Edit the default css file according to your needs!
 6. [ ] *Output:* Option for writing html files to a custom `_site` dir.
+7. [ ] *Help Docs:* Create a list of docs and host them on your github webpage.
+   Refer the help message of this website to the edited docs.

 # Original README